Jewish Quarter (Jerusalem): British Mandate period

 Between December 1917 and May 1948, the entire city of Jerusalem was part of British-administered Palestine, known after 1920 as Mandatory Palestine.

 1947–48 hostilities

 Background

 Between 1910 and 1948, the number of Jews in Jerusalem rose from 45 to 100 thousand and within these totals the Old City's Jewish population fell from 16 to 2 thousand over the same period.
 According to Benny Morris, quoting a British diplomat, the nearly all-Orthodox community were "on good terms with their Arab neighbours", resented the Haganah presence, and "were loath to see their homes sacrificed to Zionist heroics".
-Before 1948, the quarter extended over 4 or 5 acres, and Jewish-owned property amounted to less than 20% of that.
+Before 1948, the quarter extended over 4 or 5 acres, and according to Rashid Khalidi, Jewish-owned property amounted to less than 20% of that.

 December 1947 events

 Following a battle on the 11 December 1947, the day after Jewish forces in the quarter had been reinforced by Irgun and Haganah units, the British set troops to positions between the Arabs and Jews and after this, the Old City remained largely quiet until the British evacuation.

 After Irgun bomb attacks outside the Damascus Gate on 13 and 29 December 1947, resulting in the death of 18 Arabs and 86 injured including women and children, the Arabs set roadblocks outside the Old City cutting off the Jewish Quarter.
 The British approved this while ensuring supplies of food and the safety of the residents.